Layheng-Hok/Shenzhen-Metro/README.md

 ### ER Diagram
 <div align="center">
     <img src="./ProjectInfo/img/er-diagram-dark.png" alt="er-diagram">
+    <h4> Figure 1: ER diagram </h4>
 </div>

 We believe that no database design is perfect.
 In fact, there are flaws with the design proposed by us in the ER diagram above.
-We hope you can try to spot them on your own! :)
+After looking at the datasets and the background of each dataset, we hope you can try to spot design flaws on your own! :)

+*Note*: For figure interpretation,
+- left-side 0 signifies partial participation
+- left-side 1 signifies total participation
+- right-side * signifies the many side of a mapping cardinality
+- right-side 1 signifies the one side of a mapping cardinality

 ### Experiments
 <div align=center>